qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i have followed the a step verification but there is no way to enter the verification code
 - a step verification code is my problem
 - requesting verification code
-- verification tbsp
+- verification code
 - verification code requested
 - need verification code please
 - request for verification code
 - please send me a verification code
-- can i please get my verification code tbsp
+- can i please get my verification code
 - need a verification code
 - need my verification code
 - request verification code